Featured Image

 This ensures that the EV charging system will not exceed limited power set up by the building’s owner.
 Therefore, the risk of any damage to the expensive electrical infrastructure is totally eliminated.

-Advanced Load Management Capabilites are central to the market leading EO Genius EV Charging Solution
+Advanced Load Management Capabilites are central to most of our Ocular chargers

 If the power consumption in the building decreases, then there is more electricity available to charge the electric cars.
 In contrast, if the power consumption in the building increases, then there is less electricity available to charge the electric cars.